-The Workgroup discussed how the UNC change had considered UNC674 would impact Consumers and there was a general agreement that IGT138 took a slightly different approach.
+The Workgroup discussed how the UNC had considered the changes to UNC0674 and how that would impact consumers, there was a general agreement that IGT138 took a slightly different approach.
 The Workgroup carried out the thorough Consumer Benefit analysis table, as referenced above.
+The

-The Workgroup agreed that consumer benefits had been adequately discussed for this Modification and positive impacts had been drawn out through discussions.
+Workgroup agreed that consumer benefits had been adequately discussed for this Modification and positive impacts had been drawn throughout discussions.